Department of Mathematics

 STAT 1342 Elementary Statistics 3 SCH (3-0)

-Elementary description of tools of statistics inference, including empirical and theoretical distributions, probability, sampling, treatment of both continuous and discrete data, correlation and applications to practical problems.
-Prerequisites: Two years of high school algebra and appropriate scores on math placement tests.
+Elementary description of tools of statistics inference, including empirical and theoretical distributions, probability, sampling, treatment of both continuous and discrete data, correlation, regression, hypothesis testing and applications to practical problems.
+Prerequisite: Multiple Measure Placement.

 Fee: $5.00